BrandonMcCoy1415/Final-MovieQuiz/docs/final.md

 * Allison Siegel

 ## Link to Application
-The web application is currently running on a Heroku Server
+The web application is currently running on a Heroku Server:
 * https://movie-quiz-final.herokuapp.com/

 ## Information Problem
-* Information Overload

-There is a large selection
+There is a large selection of currently media avaialable on streaming services leading to Information Overload.
+This project seeks to solve this problem with a simple web application aimed at users seeking a movie to watch.
+Decision-making and discovery is hindered by information overload due to the sheer amount of content over multiple platforms.
+With this application the time spent deciding which movie to watch can be reduced with an easy to use quiz focusing on the user's mood.
+The ultimate goal of the application is to ease information overload with a lightwweight application to quickly recommend movies targeted by mood and preferences of the user.

 ## Identified stakeholders/target browsers:
 ### Target Browsers:
 * Chrome 87
 * Firefox 83
 * Safari 14

 ### Stakeholders

-Stakeholders include users of streaming services including but not limited to:
+The primary stakeholders include users of streaming services including but not limited to:
 * Amazon Prime Video
 * Disney+
 * HBO Max